-An excerpt from a longer review by Sue Magee of The Bookbag:
+An excerpt from a review by Sue Magee of The Bookbag:

-A 5-star Amazon UK review by Gillian Philip, best-selling author of FIREBRAND:
+A 5-star Amazon UK review by Gillian Philip, author of the Rebel Angels YA series:

 "It's impossible not to ache for the hero and heroine in this stunning novel.
 In a classic can't-live-with-him-can't-live-without-him situation - but with a heartrending extra dimension in Magnus's PTSD - Fay and Magnus have been the saving of each other, literally and metaphorically, yet life together seems impossible.
 Fay has divorced Magnus, unable to cope with the very thing that has restored his sanity after being invalided out of the army: Tullibardine Tower, a ruin he has devoted all his energy to restoring.